 Take some time to look at the features your facility provides.
-If you haven’t previously evaluated your services through the lens of what matters to college renters, you could be missing some extremely easy ways to gear your services more toward students.
+If you haven’t previously evaluated your services through the lens of what matters to college renters, you could be missing out on some extremely easy ways to gear your services more toward students.

 Extended access hours.
 College is a strange time where the regular 9-to-5 schedule is almost completely irrelevant.
-There are late nights, early mornings, midday naps, and tons of study time that can take place at any hour.
+There are late nights, early mornings, midday naps, and tons of intermittent study times that can take place at any hour.
 If you offer extended or 24-hour access, students won’t need to keep track of your access hours or rush out between classes, making your company a more appealing storage solution.

 Low rates/student discounts.
 With tuition, books, meal plans, and social activities, college students usually don’t have a large amount of disposable income.
 Even if they desperately need more space, they’d probably rather leave belongings behind at home than rent a storage unit that’s out of their budget.
 If you don’t already, consider providing student discounts (even 10% to 15% can be helpful).
 If you’re known for being a low cost provider, are you advertising that point where college students can see it?

 Short-term lease options.
-College students are on the go, often driving to and from mom and dad’s throughout the year, scoping out study abroad options, and thinking about where they’ll work (and where they’ll move) upon graduation.
+College students are on the go, often driving to and from their mom and dad’s throughout the year, scoping out study abroad options, and thinking about where they’ll work (and where they’ll move) upon graduation.
 Because of these factors, students are less likely to be drawn to long-term renting options.
 If you provide month-to-month leases to your college market, your services become more appealing, especially to students who only need storage during breaks from the school year.

-Smaller unit sizes.
+Small, affordable unit sizes.
 While business owners, independent contractors, and families will be more interested in your larger units, college students often don’t need much more space than what a 10’x10’ rental provides.
 They’re not as likely to store furniture, so their belongings usually come packed away in boxes and take up less space.
 Do you have many smaller units?
 Do you offer a wide variety of smaller options?
 Smaller spaces mean lower rent, which is another reason they’re a great option for the college market.

-Many of these features are pretty easy to tweak.
+Many of these services are pretty easy to tweak.
 Once you have some or all of them in place, you have a compelling reason for college students to rent with you, which can now appear in your storage marketing efforts and on your website.

-To get listed, you’ll need to:
+To get listed on an .edu website, you’ll need to: